pivotal/docs-platform-automation/docs/how-to-guides/upgrade-existing-opsman.md

 git push
 ```

-Finally, we need the image for the new Ops Manager version.
+Finally, we need the image for the new Tanzu Operations Manager version.

 We'll use the [`download-product`][download-product] task.
-It requires a config file to specify which Ops Manager to get,
+It requires a config file to specify which Tanzu Operations Manager to get,
 and to provide Tanzu Network credentials.
 Name this file `download-opsman.yml`: